 - – Natalie Bacho

-You will experience many feelings in a way that you never have before.
+You will experience many feelings in new ways.
 Sadness, guilt, despair, anxiety, fear, hopelessness, longing, anger, and frustration will likely run through your mind.
-Your feelings need to be expressed, but always remember that they are “at this moment”.
+Your feelings need to be expressed, but always remember that they are “at this moment.”
 This gives you hope and permission to have different feelings at a later time.
-Consider writing a letter to your loved one or keep a journal of your feelings.
+Write a letter to your loved one or keep a journal of your feelings.
 The “why” and “what-if” questions will be asked over and over in your mind.
-At some point, you will realize that you cannot understand the divine nature of birth or death.
+At some point, you realize that you cannot understand the divine nature of birth or death.
 Embrace living without an answer by trusting and embracing the mysteries of God.

 “For we live by faith, not by sight.”